Our Review Process

 Insulin resistance, also known as poor insulin sensitivity, is a condition in which your cells have trouble reacting to insulin.
 If your cells' insulin responsiveness becomes disrupted, your body may attempt to compensate by producing more insulin.

 Glucose levels may remain stable if your pancreas produces enough additional insulin to let glucose enter your cells.
 However, if your pancreas is unable to produce enough insulin to meet demand, you may develop prediabetes or type 2 diabetes.
+Also know how to reverse prediabetes.

 Table of Contents